Register Online to Save Time 2019-20 registration is now open

 Q. How long will online registration take?

-Q. What information do I need to complete an online application?
+Q. What information do I need to complete

 A. For the best online registration experience, please be sure to have the following information/items available prior to starting an application: